AmberScent's Perfume Blog

 Agarwood was not only present but was also held in high regards as well was myrrh.

-In the Quran and in the Bible, the fabulous Queen of Sheba offered gifts of agarwood - among other valuable offers – to the all mighty King Solomon, as a sign of admiration and respect.
+In the Quran and in the Bible, the fabulous Queen of Sheba offered gifts of agarwood - among other valuable offers – to the all mighty King Solomon, as a sign of admiration , respect and probably love as well.

 In the southern Middle East, Yemen was already trading goods with India by the time of King Solomon.
 Since a lot of the Middle East ancient perfumes and fragrant goods, such as myrrh and frankincense, found their way into Chinese and subcontinental cultures.
 It would be reasonable to assume that the Arab traders were bringing back agarwood from India and the Far East where they originate.